 How to Get Started

-The most obvious place to find an MLS is in your local hospital laboratory – keeping in mind that hospital laboratories do not reflect the nature of all CLS work opportunities.
+The most obvious place to find an MLS is in your local hospital laboratory – keeping in mind that hospital laboratories do not reflect the nature of all laboratory science work opportunities.

-For students already enrolled at the University of Kansas, CLS 210 is offered fall and spring semesters on the Lawrence campus.
-This course does provide an overview of the profession and all of its subspecialities and is a very good way to learn about a CLS career.
+For students already enrolled at the University of Kansas, course CLS 210 is offered fall and spring semesters on the Lawrence campus.
+It provides an overview of the profession and all of its subspecialities and is a very good way to learn about a career in laboratory science

-Preparation: High School and College Coursework
+Preparation: High School and College Course Work

-Even though the Clinical Laboratory Science degree is offered through the School of Health Professions, the prerequisite coursework (first 2 years) is taken at any accredited post-secondary educational institution, and at KU is offered through the College of Liberal Arts and Sciences on the Lawrence or Edwards campus.
-The first 2 years of the degree consist of traditional academic coursework such as a biology or pre-med major might take - biological sciences, chemistry and math.
+Even though the clinical laboratory science degree is awarded through the School of Health Professions following completion of the student's junior and senior years of college, the prerequisite course work is taken at any accredited post-secondary educational institution.
+At KU, these first two years are offered through the College of Liberal Arts and Sciences on the Lawrence campus.
+The first two years of the degree consist of traditional academic course work such as a biology, biological sciences, chemistry and math.

 During the senior year, students may choose to pursue the traditional clinical concentration or enter the molecular biotechnology concentration.
-These concentrations will differ in the coursework and practicum taken during the last semester of the senior year when both groups of students will rotate through a series of affiliate sites both medical and non-medical, to gain experience in the application of the skills and knowledge acquired during the professional program (see curriculum for details).
+These concentrations will differ in the course work and practicum taken during the last semester of the senior year.
+Both groups of students will rotate through a series of affiliate sites, both medical and non-medical, to gain experience in the application of the skills and knowledge acquired during the program (see curriculum for details).